magneto-09/Ecommerce-App/README.md

 # Ecommerce App

-Welcome to the Ecommerce App repository!
+Welcome to the E-commerce App repository!

 ## Cloning the Project